ExpressLRS/Docs/docs/hardware/gyro-receiver-mod.md

 ---
 template: main.html
-description: A short guide on how to add an IMU / gyro to an ExpressLRS receiver.
+description: A guide on how to add an IMU / gyro to an ExpressLRS receiver.
 ---

 ![Hardware-Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-Hardware/master/img/hardware.png)